 Neal is a prolific writer, teacher, counselor, and social activist, who loves how the beauty and power of Jewish texts and traditions unite communities, inform Jewish souls, and transform the world.
 Some of his recent writings have appeared in Fragile Dialogue: New Voices in Liberal Zionism, Navigating the Journey: A Guide to the Jewish Life Cycle, and A Life of Meaning (all 2018), and The Sacred Table: Creating a Jewish Food Ethic (2012), as well as regular writings on Israel in the weekly Torah portion for ARZA.
 He is a perpetual teacher of Torah texts and Jewish tradition to adults, teenagers, and kids.
 He especially loves Tanakh, Talmud, Midrash, early Chasidic spirituality, the roots of Zionism, and points of connection and departure between spiritual traditions of different faith traditions.
 He has also led a wide variety of off-the-beaten path, adventurous trips to Israel for adults, teens, and families.

-Some of the adult education courses Neal has taught in recent years include: “Crossing the Street: Jews and Muslims in Conversation,” “The Old, Weird Bible,” “Classic Yiddish Stories,” “Big Ideas: The Beliefs of Judaism,” “The Joseph Narrative: The Hidden Novella in the Torah,” “Sages & Dreamers: The Lives of the Sages of the Talmud,” “Reading Maimonides,” “Finding My Personal God,” “Money, Sex & Power in Jewish Texts,” and “Biblical & Jewish Themes in the Lyrics of Bob Dylan.”
+Some of the adult education courses Neal has taught in recent years include: "Being Israel," “Crossing the Street: Jews and Muslims in Conversation,” “The Old, Weird Bible,” “Classic Yiddish Stories,” “Big Ideas: The Beliefs of Judaism,” “The Joseph Narrative: The Hidden Novella in the Torah,” “Sages & Dreamers: The Lives of the Sages of the Talmud,” “Reading Maimonides,” “Finding My Personal God,” “Money, Sex & Power in Jewish Texts,” and “Biblical & Jewish Themes in the Lyrics of Bob Dylan.”
 He has served on the faculty of the URJ Adult Summer Learning Institute (Kallah) and NFTY’s Leadership Summits.

 He is married to Heidi Gold and they have two sons, Avi and Jeremy.
 Neal enjoys fishing, writing, playing bass guitar, yoga, and highly amplified music.